novak-99/MLPP/README.md

 ...
 }
 ```
-Finally, after you have finished writing your file, compile it using g++.
+Finally, after you have concluded writing your file, compile it using g++.
 Be sure to have the MLPP.so file in a local directory.
 ```
 g++ main.cpp MLPP.so --std=c++17
 ```